An empirical analysis of the spatial variability of fuel prices in the United States: Conclusion

 \section{Conclusion}

 We have described a first exploratory study of US fuel prices in space and time, using a new database at the gas station level spanning two months.
 Our first result is to show the high spatial heterogeneity of price processes, using interactive data exploration and auto-correlation analyses.
-We proceed with two complementary studies of potential drivers: GWR unveils spatial structures and geographical particularities, and yields a characteristic scale of processes around 75km; multi-level regressions show that even though most of the variation can be explained by state level characteristics, and mostly by the level of the tax on fuel that is set by the state, there are still socio-economic specificities at the county level that can explain spatial variation of fuel price.
+We proceed with two complementary studies of potential drivers: GWR unveils spatial structures and geographical particularities, and yields a characteristic scale of processes around 75km; multi-level regressions show that even though most of the variation can be explained by state level characteristics, and mostly by the level of the tax on fuel that is set by the state, there are still socioeconomic idiosyncrasies at the county level that can explain spatial variations of fuel price.
+The effect of density is consistent with a minimal theoretical model linking population distribution with the formation of prices.
+Our contribution paves the way for further detailed studies using similar micro-level datasets.